 - Is this influencer a good representation of what my brand stands for?
 This question comes down to you and your research, which should include their aesthetics, values, content quality, etc.

 How do I work with these influencers?

-For that reason, brands need to highlight this relatability as a strength, by letting these influencers stay creative as supposed to endorsing your product like a walking ad.
+For that reason, brands need to highlight this relatability as a strength, by encouraging influencers to use their creativity for campaigns so that the content remains authentic.
 In order to assist their creativity, both you as a brand and them as an influencer can explore one or more of these questions:

 - What do you love about our product and why would you want to share it with your followers?

-- How has our product made your life easier?
+- How has our product improved your daily life?

 - Is there a story or feeling related to our product?